Quick start

 # Subscribe to the Collaboration service

-Sign up to the Collaboration service.
+Sign up for the Collaboration service.
 After signing up, you will receive access to the customer dashboard (CKEditor Ecosystem dashboard).

-For your convenience, the Collaboration trial gives you full access to the Easy Image service, without the need of signing up to the Easy Image trial separately.
+For your convenience, the Collaboration trial gives you full access to the Easy Image service, without the need to sign up for the Easy Image trial separately.

 # Log in to the CKEditor Ecosystem dashboard

-Log in to the CKEditor Ecosystem dashboard and navigate to “Your products > Cloud Services”.
+Log in to the CKEditor Ecosystem customer dashboard and navigate to “Your products > Cloud Services”.

 # Create token endpoint